jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/dialog.md

 # [Platform Specific Features](../) > [Amazon Alexa](./README.md) > Dialog Interface

-In this section, you are going to learn how to manage multi-turn conversations with the Alexa Dialog Interface.
+In this section, you will learn how to manage multi-turn conversations with the Alexa Dialog Interface.

 * [Introduction](#introduction)
 * [Requirements](#requirements)